Flying wingers could help Ecuador take flight

 "If he improves some small things (in his game) he's going to be a great player."

-Cristian Noboa keeps the two wingers supplied with excellent distribution from the heart of the midfield while the hard-tackling Segundo Castillo provides protection for the defence.
+Cristian Noboa keeps the two wingers supplied with excellent distribution from the heart of the midfield while the hard-tackling Segundo Castillo provides protection for the defense.

-Castillo's role could prove crucial as Ecuador have been shown to have a soft centre and Rueda will be hoping that he recovers in time from a knee injury he suffered during a friendly against Mexico on May 31.
+Castillo's role could prove crucial as Ecuador have been shown to have a soft center.

 On their last two World Cup appearances, Ecuador were able to build their team around the impregnable central defensive pairing of Ivan Hurtado and Giovanny Espinoza, who were approaching nearly 200 caps between them.